Jyoti28490/webpack-react-carousel/README.md

 `preset-env` Determines which transformations/plugins to use and polyfills (provide modern functionality on older browsers that do not natively support it) based on the browser matrix you want to support.

-`preset-react` Babel preset for all React plugins, for example turning JSX into functions
+`@babel/preset-react` Extends Babel support to JSX, for example turning JSX into functions

 `babel-loader` Webpack helper to transform your JavaScript dependencies (for example, when you import your components into other components) with Babel

-Finally, we need to set up a `.babelrc` file, specifying to the compiler the presets we're using:
+We can to set up a `.babelrc` file in a separate folder on root and it has to set as below, however we are including it as part of our webpack.config.js file :

 ```js
 // .babelrc